theneva/dissertation/src/test-project.md

 BeerFave is a comparatively simple system consisting of these three services; a public-facing API to tie the services together and expose their functionality; and a web application to consume and manipulate the data contained in the services.

 One key concern for any microservice system is _standardisation_ on languages and platforms.
 It is certainly an organisational problem: teams consist of people who are typically fluent in a comparatively small set of programming languages.
 However, the configuration required to automate deployment of the services is another considerable factor.
-TODO I don't know where I'm going with this sentence
+TODO Where is this sentence going?

 Technical (non-functional) requirements for the application were modelled in part to allow efficient testing of as many elements of the framework as possible.